-When using it to organise your video ads, it can help you strategise your efforts so that people who have been researching your brand for months don’t see the same ads as those who have just discovered you.
+A conversion funnel for your video ads can help you strategise your efforts so that people who have been researching your brand for months don’t see the same ads as those who have just discovered you.

 In this article we’re going to take a look at exactly how you can build a conversion funnel (that works!) for your video ads.

 A conversion funnel is essentially the journey that people take with your company, from their first interaction, all the way to becoming a loyal customer.